We found 5 periodontists who accept Blue Cross Blue Shield of Texas near Cleveland, OH.

 Clinical interests: Dental Implant Surgery, Periodontal Disease

-Dr. Paula Ortiz's specialty is periodontics (gum disease).
-She takes several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Paula Ortiz practices periodontics (gum disease) in Cleveland, OH.
+Dr. Ortiz takes several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

 Conditions / Treatments